- Text: Colossians 1:24—2:3, CSB

 Submitting to the call of Jesus on our lives is not about grudgingly agreeing to do what He wants and just trying harder.
 Submitting our lives to His calling happens when we fall so in love with Jesus, and we stand in such amazement of Who He is and all that He’s done that we realize He’s the only one worth serving.
 Paul wasn’t driven to serve Jesus by a mere obligation; he talked about how incredible Jesus is and how there was nothing more important to him than giving everyone he could the opportunity to know Him.

-The preceding is a rush transcript edited by volunteers and offered with no guarantee as to accuracy.
-Scripture references are taken from The Christian Standard Bible.
+Unless otherwise indicated, Biblical references are taken from The Christian Standard Bible.
 Copyright © 2017 by Holman Bible Publishers.
 Used by permission.
-Christian Standard Bible
+Christian Standard Bible®, and CSB® are federally registered trademarks of Holman Bible Publishers, all rights reserved.